-- A. All Freestyle Routines will be performed in a 20 foot by 20-foot space.
+A. All Freestyle Routines will be performed in a 20 foot by 20-foot

+- space.
 One tenth of a point (0.1) will be deducted for each space violation. - B. All Freestyle events are to be performed in 60-75 seconds.

-Two-tenths of a point (0.2) will be deducted for any time violation under or over time. - C. If the timing track fails during freestyle events, the jumper(s) can choose to accept the scores already noted by the judges with the addition of a 0.2 deduction for going over/under time; or they can elect to re-jump for a new score. - D. Music is required for all freestyle events.
-Music be family friendly and appropriate for all ages. - E. Freestyle Judge Panels will be comprised of 11 judges (judging responsibilities for each type of judge is described later in this document): - One Head Judge/Element Judge (1) responsible for judging the Required Elements and any deductions, for up to (1.0) of total freestyle score. - Five Difficulty Judges (5) responsible for judging Difficulty, for up to 6.0 of total freestyle score.
-The highest and lowest content scores will be dropped, and the remaining scores will be averaged for the total content score.
-The highest and lowest difficulty scores will be dropped, and the remaining scores will be averaged for the total difficulty score. - Five Presentation Judges (5) responsible for Creativity and Presentation, for up to 3.0 of total freestyle score.
-The highest and lowest presentation scores will be dropped, and the remaining scores will be averaged for the total presentation score. - Overall Freestyle Score will be calculated as follows: Head Judge Score + Average Difficulty Score + Average Presentation Score - Time and Space Violations = Final Freestyle Score
+Two-tenths of a point (0.2) will be deducted for any time violation under or over time. - C. If the timing track fails during freestyle events, (By the music operator) the jumper(s) can choose to accept the scores already noted by the judges with the ADDITION of a 0.2 score already deducted by the head judge for going over/under time; or they can elect to re-jump for a new score. - D. Music is required for all freestyle events.
+Music be family friendly and appropriate for all ages. - E. Freestyle Judge Panels will be comprised of 11 judges (judging responsibilities for each type of judge is described later in this document).
+Tota - One Head Judge/Element Judge (1) responsible for judging the Required Elements and any deductions, for up to (1.0) of total freestyle score. - Five Difficulty Judges (5) responsible for judging Difficulty, for up to 6.0 of total freestyle score.
+The highest and lowest Difficulty scores will be dropped, and the remaining scores will be averaged for the total Difficulty score.
+The highest and lowest Difficulty scores will be dropped, and the remaining scores will be averaged for the total Difficulty score. - Five Presentation Judges (5) responsible for Creativity and Presentation, for up to 3.0 of total freestyle score.
+The highest and lowest presentation scores will be dropped, and the remaining scores will be averaged for the total presentation score. - Overall Freestyle Score will be calculated as follows: Head Judge Score + Average Difficulty Score + Average Presentation Score - (Time and Space Violations) = Final Freestyle Score